-Interestingly, we observed that the At-Risk/ERA TFs identified in G2 were present across all 11 major cell types analyzed (Fig. 3A), thereby establishing them as a hallmark “RA TF signature” and their downstream pathways as “signature pathways”.
+Interestingly, we observed that the At-Risk/ERA TFs identified in G2 were present across all the major cell types analyzed (Fig. 3A), thereby establishing them as a hallmark “RA TF signature” and their downstream pathways as “signature pathways”.
 We further calculated the percentage of G2 clusters per cell type of total global clusters for At-Risk/ERA and CON groups (Fig. 3B; Supplementary Fig. S2H).
-Notably, CD4 Τ Νaive, CD4 TCM, and CD8 T Naive showed the greatest enrichment in At-Risk/ERA compared to CON (47% vs 24%, p-value < 0.0001; 38% vs 22%, p-value < 0.01; 55% vs 21%, p-value < 0.05, respectively for At-Risk/ERA compared with CON; Chi-squared test).
-Of interest, MAIT cells with the TF profile were only found in CON clusters (0% vs 48% for At-Risk/ERA and CON, p-value = 0.01; Chi-squared test).
+Notably, CD4 Τ Νaive, CD4 TCM, and CD8 T Naive showed the greatest enrichment in At-Risk/ERA compared to CON (31% vs 18%, p-value < 0.01; 23% vs 11%, p-value < 0.01; 63% vs 26%, p-value < 0.01, respectively for At-Risk/ERA compared with CON; Chi-squared test).
+Of interest, MAIT cells with the TF profile were only found in CON clusters (0% vs 43% for At-Risk/ERA and CON, p-value < 0.1; Chi-squared test).
 Despite the negative correlation between MAIT cell abundance and age, the comparable age of the CON group with At-Risk/ERA (Supplementary Table 1) suggests that age does not account for these differences and MAIT cells might be protective of conversion/progression of RA.
 Overall, the top RA signature TFs determined by unsupervised clustering showed significantly higher PageRank scores in G2 compared to other groups across all cell types (Fig. 3C).
-Within G2, CD14 mono and B naive had higher PageRank scores for these TFs compared to other cell types.

 Almost all cell types were enriched in this common set of At-Risk/ERA signature pathways (Fig. 3D).
 In some cases, the pathways were relatively restricted such as Treg cells, which were only associated with RUNX2 and NOTCH3 pathways.
 On the other hand, monocytes displayed a relatively lower significance in NOTCH3 pathways compared to other cell types.
 Additionally, some individual cell types demonstrated specific enriched pathways (Fig. 3D).
 For example, activation of HOX genes was enriched in B cells, CD4 T Naive and monocytes.
 CD4 TCM, MAIT, and Treg cells showed enrichment in NOTCH1-related pathways, which is noteworthy given the anti-inflammatory properties associated with the inhibition of NOTCH1 signaling in regulatory T cells in RA17.
 RUNX3 regulation is more highly associated with CD8 TEM, NK, and monocytes18.
 Despite individual variations described above, the general pattern of pathways associated with pathogenesis of RA is consistent and extends across the identified cell types.